orangemn6/website/content/posts/the-secret-of-minecraft.md

 ---
-title: "The Secret of Minecraft"
+title: The Secret of Minecraft
 author: Jacob Goldstein
-date: 2020-11-06T08:40:14-05:00
+date: 2020-11-06T08:40:14.000-05:00
-draft: true
 categories:
 - Minecraft
 - Philosophy
 tags:
 - Minecraft
 - Philosophy
+type: post
+draft: true

 ---
 # The secret of Minecraft

 And its challenge to the rest of us